czx4/SMT32-DHT11-Interrupt-Based-Driver/README.md

 ## Configuration & Usage Guide
 ### 1. Timer Selection

-In your dht11.h file, define the timer you wish to use:
+In your dht11.h file, define the timer you wish to use and also enable any timer in cubemx if you are using it, if not using any timer in your projects preferably enable timer that you will be using for dht11:

     #define DHT_TIM_6